CommonAccord/Cmacc-Org/Doc/G/CooleyGo/NDA/99/Original/Form_of_Non-Disclosure_Agreement_Mutual_01.md

 1.2.sec=trade secrets

+1.3.sec={ConfInfo.Item.General.cl}

+ConfInfo.Item.General.cl={ConfInfo.Item.General.Scope.cl}, such as {ConfInfo.Item.General.Examples.cl}

-1.3.sec=proprietary and confidential information, ideas, techniques, sketches, drawings, works of authorship, models, inventions, know-how, processes, apparatuses, equipment, algorithms, software programs, software source documents, and formulae related to the current, future, and proposed products and services of each of the {_Parties}, such as information concerning research, experimental work, development, design details and specifications, engineering, financial information, procurement requirements, purchasing, manufacturing, customer lists, investors, employees, business and contractual relationships, business forecasts, sales and merchandising, and marketing plans
+ConfInfo.Item.General.Scope.cl=proprietary and confidential information, ideas, techniques, sketches, drawings, works of authorship, models, inventions, know-how, processes, apparatuses, equipment, algorithms, software programs, software source documents, and formulae related to the current, future, and proposed products and services of each of the {_Parties}

+ConfInfo.Item.General.Examples.cl=information concerning research, experimental work, development, design details and specifications, engineering, financial information, procurement requirements, purchasing, manufacturing, customer lists, investors, employees, business and contractual relationships, business forecasts, sales and merchandising, and marketing plans

 1.4.sec=all other information that the {_Receiving_Party} knew, or reasonably should have known, was the {_Confidential_Information} of the {_Disclosing_Party}